LASER TATTOO REMOVAL

 You don't have to live with unwanted tattoos any longer.
 Laser tattoo removal can take away undesirable words, designs, and images on your chest, legs, arms, back, neck, hands, and shoulders with expert treatment from Cirillo Cosmetic Dermatology Spa.
 We use the Q-Switched Nd:YAG laser to remove red, blue, and black tattoo ink and the Alexandrite laser to remove green ink.
 Most patients enjoy clearer skin and a fresh outlook after just three to six treatments.

-Many people choose laser tattoo removal in the Philadelphia area to erase a sign of their past they no longer wish to carry.
+Lasers are a first choice for many people looking to rejuvenate their skin, however specifically choose laser tattoo removal in the Philadelphia area to erase a sign of their past they no longer wish to carry.
 Others seek to remove the ink so they can apply for a job with employers that may frown on a visible tattoo.
 Whatever the reason, laser tattoo removal is available to help you start a new phase of your life with a clean slate.

 Learn more about laser tattoo removal in Philadelphia and the surrounding area by calling Cirillo Cosmetic Dermatology Spa at 610.525.5029 or contact us online.
 You ca also visit our before & after photo gallery to compare the results!